mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

-To be able to switch between different input modes, we need to track the current active mode - the `simpleInputMode` flag indicates just that.
+To be able to switch between different input modes, we need to track the currently active mode - the `simpleInputMode` flag indicates just that.

 ```dart title="passcode_input_view.dart"
 import 'package:flutter/material.dart';